Product

 Now it's time to organize the system's parts into autonomous components.
 This step is visualized slightly differently than in standard Event Modeling, although the underlying concept remains the same.
 Switch over to the Domain Model tab and assign bounded contexts to the Aggregate Roots.

-• The Guest Account should be assigned to the bounded context Auth.
+• Assign the entity Guest Account to the bounded context Auth.

 • Payment should be assigned to Payment.